Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/altinity-kb-kafka/altinity-kb-rewind-fast-forward-replay.md

 ```
 ### About Offset Consuming

-When a consumer joins the consumer group, the broker will check if it has a commited offset.
+When a consumer joins the consumer group, the broker will check if it has a committed offset.
 If that is the case, then it will start from the latest offset.
 Both ClickHouse and librdKafka documentation state that the default value for `auto_offset_reset` is largest (or `latest` in new Kafka versions) but it is not, if the consumer is new:

 https://github.com/ClickHouse/ClickHouse/blob/f171ad93bcb903e636c9f38812b6aaf0ab045b04/src/Storages/Kafka/StorageKafka.cpp#L506